 Adjust Your Power Settings

-Every computer has built-in power settings for high performance, balanced output, and battery saving modes.
+Every computer has built-in power settings for high performance, balanced output, and battery-saving modes.
 Reserve your maximum output for places that are air-conditioned or well-ventilated.

 Laptops generate their own heat whenever they run programs and background tasks, and operating them in a hot environment can increase the risk of it running slower.

 To prevent heat damage to your laptop, remove the laptop battery when you’re using it plugged in.
-Not all laptops have detachable batteries, but if yours has one can work without it, you should take the laptop battery out.
+Not all laptops have detachable batteries, but if yours has one that can work without it, you should take the laptop battery out.
 Store the battery in a cool, dry place so you can prolong its life.